-Agile provides a framework which is adaptable, gives predictable results with measurable data.
-A project that needs urgent deliveries and has complex requirements is asking for Agile methods for best outcomes.
+Agile provides a framework that is adaptable, gives predictable results with measurable data.
+A project that needs urgent deliveries and has complex requirements is asking for Agile Development Methodology for the best outcomes.
 Besides, faster time to market is a factor driving most of the projects.
 Consider these facts:

-Leading organizations have adapted the best practices of Scrum and combined them with the practicalities of working with offshore teams in differing time-zones.
+Leading organizations have adopted the best practices of Scrum and combined them with the practicalities of working with offshore teams in differing time-zones.

 What does Agile constitute and how it works